by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 Paid or Unpaid Requirements by Employee Size and Location

-Any sized employer needs to comply with this legislation, the only question for your company is whether or not the minimum 40 hours of protected sick time provided is paid or unpaid, which will be determined by your location and number of employees.
+Any-sized employer needs to comply with this legislation; the only question a company may have is whether or not the minimum 40 hours of protected sick time provided is paid or unpaid, which will be determined by location and number of employees.

-- Paid Sick Time Off - must be provided employers if they are:
+- Paid Sick Time Off must be provided if:

-- Located in Oregon AND have 10 or more employees, or
+- The business is located in Oregon AND has 10 or more employees, or

-- Located in Portland AND have 6 or more employees
+- The business is located in Portland AND has 6 or more employees

-- Unpaid Sick Time Off - must be provided by smaller employers, so if they are:
+- Unpaid Sick Time Off must be provided if:

-- Located in Oregon AND have less than 10 employees, or
+- The business is located in Oregon AND has less than 10 employees, or

-- Located in Portland AND have less than 6 employees
+- The business is located in Portland AND has less than 6 employees

 In either scenario, employers may require that employees wait until their 91st day of employment to begin using this sick time.

-Also, as of September 3rd, 2023, employees that get access to unpaid sick time through smaller employers, may still be eligible for pay during that time off from the Oregon's state fund through Paid Leave Oregon.
-Note that employees that get access to paid sick time may also be eligible for Paid Leave Oregon, regardless of whether that employee has exhausted paid sick time and / or paid time off.
+Effective September 3rd, 2023, employees with access to unpaid sick time through smaller employers may still be eligible for pay during that time off from Oregon's state fund through Paid Leave Oregon.
+Note that employees with access to paid sick time may also be eligible for Paid Leave Oregon, regardless of whether that employee has exhausted paid sick time and / or paid time off.
 However, employers can not require the employee to use up or exhaust either paid time off 'bucket' prior to use.

 Requirement to Provide Employees with Quarterly Sick Time Balance Statements

-In addition to posted notification of the law's overview, employers must give written notification to employees of the sick time they've accumulated, both used and unused.
-This must be done at least quarterly and balances can be posted in multiple places, such as within employee portals in the company's payroll software or on each paycheck or pay stub.
+In addition to the posted notification of the law's overview, employers must give a written notification to employees of the sick time accumulated, both used and unused.
+This must be done at least quarterly, and balances can be posted in multiple places, such as within employee portals in the company's payroll software or on each paycheck or pay stub.

-How to Structure Your Oregon Sick Time Policy
+How to Structure an Oregon Sick Time Policy

 Oregon's paid sick time law allows employers to choose from two different options when determining how employees can attain sick time off hours.
 To save some time, check out our Oregon Sick Leave Policy Samples.